Screening for Heart Disease

 Who should or shouldn't get a screening test and why

 Physicians are human and as prone to making analogies with things they are familiar with ( like the pipe analogy ) as anyone else sometimes.
 As physicians we also want to be proactive and save lives so it's natural to want to test for something in the hope of preventing a poor outcome, but as discussed above all of these tests have varying degrees of risks, either by themselves or in the more invasive tests that may follow.
 If there is no proven benefit, then we may actually be doing more harm than good by ordering these tests.
 Physicians are also acutely aware of patient expectations.
 Often times patients think that a doctor who orders more tests is being more thorough and conversely a doctor who orders less tests is being less thorough or even careless.
 This is a false assumption.
-The best doctor is the one who orders the right tests, not necessarily more tests.
+The best doctor is the one who orders the right tests, or no tests at all, not necessarily the one who orders more tests.
 The best doctor is the one who has taken the time to think about the problem and do only what's necessary to find the answers that they and their patients need.

 The message I want to convey in this article is that although we don't currently have an effective way to screen for the kinds of problems in our arteries that may lead to a heart attack in otherwise healthy individuals, that doesn't mean that there is nothing you can do to prevent a heart attack.
 In fact, there is a lot one can do.
 The most powerful tools we have to prevent heart attacks is to identify modifiable risk factors and do our best to improve them.
 We can't change our genetics or our age, but we can control things like cholesterol and sugar levels as well as high blood pressure, smoking, obesity, exercise, and alcohol intake.
 That's where the focus should be.
 See your doctor regularly to have these things checked.
 Work on your diet and exercise, and when necessary, use medications to reduce the risk of heart disease as well as stroke.